dalanmiller/cmu-java-oop/readme.md

-#Repo for my Java OOP class homework during Fall 2013 at CMU
+#Repo for Java OOP homework Fall 2013 at CMU

 If you are another student and decide that it's a good idea to plagarize my work, you do so at your own risk.
 I am not liable for anyone using my code for their homework submissions.